-If you want a general jet ski accessories guide then go here.
+If you want a general jet ski accessories guide, then go here.
 Let’s go over some of the must-have below!

 Registration numbers sound simple, just buy some mailbox numbers and throw them on the side of the Spark.
 You can’t do that.
 The body of the Spark won’t let regular stickers stay on.

-Even if you buy the Sea-Doo Number Kit here, you’ll still want to clean the surface where you place the numbers.
-When I say clean I mean place some rubbing alcohol on a clean rag and scrub – stop if you see any color transfer on the rag.
+Even if you buy the Sea-Doo Number Kit here (Amazon Link Ad), you’ll still want to clean the surface where you place the numbers.
+When I say clean, I mean place some rubbing alcohol on a clean rag and scrub – stop if you see any color transfer on the rag.

-The next Sea-Doo Spark Accessory is a cover.
-I personally did not get the cover that Sea-Doo sells as I think it’s too much.
-The cover I use is this one here and I’m happy with it.
-I don’t tow with the cover on, if you do that then consider the Sea-Doo Spark Cover here.
+The next Spark Accessory is a cover.
+I did not get the cover that Sea-Doo sells, as I think it’s too much.
+The cover I use is this one here (Amazon Link Ad), and I’m happy with it.
+I don’t tow with the cover on, if you do that, then consider the Spark Cover here (Amazon Link Ad).
 (Make sure to get the correct size if you have a 2up or 3up)

 This does not mean your Spark won’t fade; nothing is safe from the Sun.
 What a cover will do is keep excess rainwater, dust, and bird poop away from your machine.
-Rainwater and bird poop is very acidic and combined with Sunlight its a recipe for a mess.
+Rainwater and bird poop are very acidic and combined with Sunlight it’s a recipe for a mess.

-A shock tube or also called an impeller protector helps keep your tow rope away from the intake of the Spark.
-Out of all the Sea-Doo Spark Accessories, this one is a must-have for sure.
+A shock tube, or also called an impeller protector, (Amazon Link Ad) helps keep your tow-rope away from the intake of the Spark.
+Out of all the Spark Accessories, this one is a must-have for sure.

 Getting that impeller protector almost becomes a no-brainer when you see it this way.

 Not only did I sell Sparks, but I also put them together out of the box.
 I’ve come to learn that it’s painfully hard to replace the battery in one – the access panel is small and puts up a fight.